Resources: Main Page | Research Methods (A) | Major Theories (B) | Issues and Contemporary Topics (C) | Professional Community (D)

 What is Institution Theory and Why is it Important?

-Some Leading Contingency Theories & Concepts
+Some Leading Institution Theories & Concepts

 Institution theory has become very broad.
 Various literature streams have emerged that focus on how institutions form, change, and disappear, along with how organizations and industries respond to these dynamics.
 This has helped with guiding researchers toward feasible and defensible projects.
 Here is a sample of some of these streams — it is not intended as a comprehensive list, suggestions for additions are welcome.